Institutional Review Board (IRB) proposals

 Handling IRB violations, unanticipated problems, and adverse events

-It is the researchers' obligation to report the following to the IRB who approved the study:
+It is the researchers' obligation to report the following to the IRB that approved the study:

 - Violations of the IRB-approved study protocols.